 Site preparation prior to the construction should include removal of all vegetation, topsoil and any uncontrolled fill and all new fill must be placed under controlled conditions (AS 3798:2007), otherwise Class P conditions would be warranted in those fill areas.
 Some remnant tree roots may still be present within the natural profile, generally embedded within the weathered rock, at the existing ground surface or below any controlled fill.
-Depending on the depth of site cut and trenches, rock excavation may be required.
+Hard rock excavation must be anticipated.
+It is recommended that excavation depths be minimal to reduce potential site costs.